-We’re setting this year’s fundraising goal at $20,000 and encourage you to donate online in order to lend a hand (get it?) to older Vermonters.
-Even $5 will help us to meet our goal.
-On behalf of older Vermonters, of whom 7,800 experience some form of food insecurity according to 2013 Hunger Free Vermont statistics, thank you so much for your generosity in making the life of a senior a little bit brighter and healthier!
+To get these services delivered, your support is very much appreciated.
+Even $5 will help us meet this year’s fundraising goal.
+On behalf of older adults in Vermont, of whom 7,800 experience some form of food insecurity according to 2013 Hunger Free Vermont statistics, thank you so much for your generosity in making the life of a senior a little bit brighter and healthier!